 Visitors can stroll through the landscaped walkways and enjoy the scenic views of the Capitol building and surrounding areas.
 The landscape design also incorporates sustainable practices, such as the use of native plants and rainwater harvesting.
 Overall, the landscaping of the Texas Capitol in Austin enhances the beauty and historical significance of the building while providing a peaceful and enjoyable outdoor experience for visitors.

 Touring The Capitol Grounds

-The original statue of the Goddess of Liberty was made of zinc.
+The Capitol was built in the Renaissance Revival architectural style and is considered one of the most beautiful legislative buildings in the U.S. Atop the Capitol building, the original statue of the Goddess of Liberty was made of zinc.
 It was later replaced by an aluminum statue.
-The original Capitol was constructed in a square tower, but the Architect agreed to switch to a cast-iron dome.
-The Capitol was built in the Renaissance Revival architectural style and is considered one of the most beautiful legislative buildings in the U.S.
+The original Capitol was constructed in a square tower, but the architect agreed to switch to a cast-iron dome.

 The capitol building is surrounded by beautiful 22-acre landscaped grounds.
-The grounds include twenty monuments and are the setting for various civic activities.
+It includes twenty monuments and is the setting for various civic activities.
 During the turn of the 20th century, hundreds of new trees were planted on the Capitol’s grounds.
 The grounds are listed on the National Register of Historic Places.

 The Texas Capitol in Austin is not only a seat of power but a reflection of the cultural heritage of its citizen.
 Its architecture and design present the dawn of enlightenment and innovations.
 Its landscape exudes liberty and a strong sense of self, backed by its rich history and a collection of monuments that attest to its endurance over time.
 Indeed, the Texas Capitol is a tourist destination in itself, and visitors will not be disappointed.